The Taxes on the Inheritance of a Tax Deferred Annuity

-Most annuitants purchase tax deferred annuities with after-tax funds, and establish a basis in the policy.
+Most annuitants purchase tax deferred annuities with after-tax funds and then establish a basis in the policy.
 Although income from annuities is taxed as ordinary income, policyholders recover their basis tax free.
-Annuities pass from owner to beneficiary by contract, so unlike other investments they receive no step-up in basis during the settling of the estate, but instead the beneficiary inherits the owner’s remaining basis in the policy.
+Annuities pass from owner to annuity beneficiary by contract.
+Unlike with other investments, they receive no step-up in basis during the settling of the estate, but instead the annuity beneficiary inherits the owner’s remaining basis in the policy.

-The only federal tax on the deceased’s estate is the federal estate tax, which exempts the first $5 million adjusted for inflation.
-States may levy taxes on the deceased’s estate, or on the inheritance received by the heirs.
+The only federal tax on the deceased’s estate is the federal estate tax, which exempts the first $11.4 million as of the 2019 tax year ($11.18 million for the 2018 tax year).
+States may levy taxes on the deceased’s estate, or on the inheritance received by the annuity beneficiary.
 Depending on your state’s laws, estate and inheritance taxes may include annuity proceeds.
 Typically, contractual payouts such as annuity proceeds are not subject to inheritance taxes; however, tax laws consistently change, especially in times of shrinking government budgets.

 Under most scenarios, the only taxes due on a tax deferred annuity you have inherited would be ordinary income tax on the untaxed growth.
 Subtracting the decedent’s basis from the total death benefit of the policy provides the untaxed growth.
 You must include any untaxed growth that you receive as part of the inheritance of a tax deferred annuity in your gross income.